-Goal 4 establishes the use of evidence-based or best practice (EBP) models and service outcomes.
-DMH embraces the importance of identifying and implementing EBPs within the system of care.
+Goal 4 establishes the use of evidence-based or best practice models and service outcomes.
+DMH embraces the importance of identifying and implementing the most cost-effective EBP models available within the system of care.
 By incorporating state-of-the-art research, clinical and administrative practices will consistently produce specific, intended results and meet scientific and stakeholder criteria for effectiveness.

-Goal 5 focuses on using data and available technology in decision-making.
+Goal 5 focuses on using data and available technology in decision making.
 DMH will enhance its ability to communicate effectively and share data and information across the agency.
 DMH will fully implement and utilize its Central Data Repository project and continue activities to establish Electronic Health Records and a Health Information Exchange.
-With better data and analysis, decision-making will be enhanced.
+With better data and analysis, decision making will be enhanced.

-Ongoing changes in the environment in which the mental health system operates continues to offer challenges.
-Obtaining our vision of a community based service system keeps DMH's dedicated staff and engaged stakeholders focusing on the future.
+Changes in the mental health system are occurring even though the environment in which the mental health system operates continues to offer challenges.
+It is the obtainment of our vision of a community-based service system that keeps DMH's dedicated staff and engaged stakeholders staying the course.

-Mission, Vision, and Core Values Core Values & Guiding Principles
+Mission, Vision, and Core Values